aNap73/Project-2/README.md

 ![ProjectPlan](https://media.giphy.com/media/mciMfMijRXIfm/giphy.gif)

 I was responsible for turning the informal group project discussions into a project plan that we then discussed and altered, before I broke it down quickly, into tasks.
 I wish I would have done that a little differently, but I guess that's how we learn folks.
-Next time, I'll seperate concerns as to reduce critical path and merge times, it's helpful to have that experience.
+Next time, I'll seperate concerns as to reduce critical path and merge times, it's helpful to have that experience for sure.

+I've included our Project plan as it shows how the site progressed and also how bad I am at MS paint ;P

-You may get a kick out of the MS Paint illustrations in the Project Plan, so I've included our Project plan.
-Sadly my favorite teddy pixel bear, never made it in.
+Sadly, my favorite teddy pixel bear, never made it in.
 Cloudinary was our first feature pull, but the document gets the point across and the humor of it was alot of fun for us.

-The text of the docuent is not very friendly or readable please forgive me for that, it was done in huge rush, and was mostly to remind a bunch of devs about a ton of conversations, slacks, thoughts, smoke signals and other coms and keep it central in one place.
+The text of the docuent is not very friendly or readable, please forgive me for that.
+It was done in a huge rush, and was mostly to remind a bunch of devs about a ton of conversations, slacks, thoughts, conversations, telepathy, smoke signals and other communications, while keeping us on the same page.
+That it did very well.

 While our project did not reach the full depth of the plans, and lots was forgotten or changed during the battle,  in the end we got our site up, and secured.
 Cause that's what devs do.
 I'm very proud of our team.
+It's cool to see the site evolve.

-We hope someday to finish these items and all the others in our heads, I'm sure we will and more.
+We hope someday, to finish these items and all the others in our heads, I'm sure we will and more.

-Given I've seen teams take months to put up a site what we did here in 2 weeks with lots of bad timing luck... impressive in my opinion.
+Given I've seen teams take months to put up a site, what we did here in 2 weeks with lots of bad timing and luck... impressive in my opinion.

 [For a hoot check out the original project plan](https://docs.google.com/document/d/1orlH0IazXP3EhP4c3Up1wwwvlq-nKstTUYJT41yhEfY/edit?usp=sharing)